 Although measuring financial performance is considered a simpler task, it also has it specific complications.
 Here, too, there is little consensus about which measurement instrument to apply.
 Many researchers use market measures.
 Mayang and Noorlailie, (2018), others put forth accounting measures (Waddock and Graves 1997; Cochran and Wood 1984) and some adopt both of these two measures Mayang and Noorlailie (2018), which represent different perspectives of how to evaluate a firm's financial performance, have different theoretical implications and each is subject to particular biases.
-The use of different studies.
+The use of different measures, needless to say, complicates the comparison of the results of different studies.
 In other words, accounting measures capture only historical aspects of firm performance.
 They are subject, moreover, to bias from managerial manipulation and differences in accounting procedures Market measures are forward looking and focus on market performance.